-There are lots of floor glute exercises that are great for targeting the glutes, but the advantage of a standing glute workout is that it will also improve core strength, balance and coordination.
+There are lots of floor glute exercises that are great for targeting the area, but the advantage of standing glute exercises is that they will also improve core strength, balance and coordination.
 Standing workouts also work the lower leg muscles and are weight bearing, so help to maintain bone density.

 What you need for this workout

 You may be more comfortable in trainers for some of the exercises, especially the arabesque hop.
 If you’re not wearing trainers and are working on a hard floor, make sure you aren’t wearing footwear that could cause you to slip.
 You’ll also need a chair for support.
 Make sure the chair is stable and won’t slide on the floor.

 Before you do this workout, please read these exercise guidelines.